endurantgames/52-first-dates/src/setup/prospect/prospect_name.md

 You can quickly determine a name for the Prospect by drawing a single card from the top of the Date's Deck, and comparing it to the following tables.
 These names have been chosen to have few gender assumptions attached.
+[Any player is free to veto any names that have negative associations for them, no questions asked -- this is a place where safety tools help out]{.carline}

 :::::::::::: {.namelist .nobreak } ::::::::::::::::::::
  Card             Name